-Elie Wiesel (1928-2016) wrote many books but none so important as Night.
+Elie Wiesel (September 30, 1928 – July 2, 2016) wrote many books but none so important as Night, first published in 1956.
 It is the clear and horrifyingly true story of Wiesel’s evacuation from a Hungarian ghetto and imprisonment in Auschwitz.
-Wiesel won the Noble Prize for Literature, his bravery and self-reflective frankness recognized.

-Read more of Wiesel’s self-scorching thoughts of action and witness in Carrying the Burden of Witness.
+Read more on the delicate but imperative balance between speaking of the dead and speaking for them in Carrying the Burden of Witness.

 An critical companion to Night is Susan Sontag’s critical essay on the limits of empathy when we view the pain of others.
 And, of course, George Orwell’s journal Down and Out in Paris and London, where he learned first-hand how a body reduced to hunger suffers and shuts down—physically and morally.1